jinxxxoid/tutorials/guide.md

 This tutorial introduces how to use Apache Ignite or GridGain (GG) to add persistent storage for important data.
 [Persistent](https://www.gridgain.com/docs/latest/developers-guide/persistence/native-persistence) storage ensures durability, fault tolerance, and data availability after system restarts.

 We will demonstrate this using a simple example: logging people entering and exiting a building.
-This example uses Apache Ignite 2 or GridGain 8, but for GridGain 9 or Apache Ignite 3, persistence is handled with [tables](https://www.gridgain.com/docs/gridgain9/latest/developers-guide/cache).
+This example uses Apache Ignite 2.16 (or you can use GridGain 8), but for GridGain 9 or Apache Ignite 3, persistence is handled with [tables](https://www.gridgain.com/docs/gridgain9/latest/developers-guide/cache).

 We will use a JSON file as the input data source, though other formats like relational databases, CSV files, or real-time streams (e.g., Apache Kafka) can also be integrated into Ignite/GridGain.